Please Select a Location

 The specific rules for sales tax nexus vary from state to state.
 If you’re an overseas e-commerce business selling into the US, you need to establish where you have a nexus: you can find details of the thresholds for each state here.

 You’ll then have to start collecting sales tax from buyers in that state which can get complicated if you’re selling across several states.
 You may want to consider enlisting the help of a third-party software provider to help you track and pay the right taxes.

 If you are importing goods into the US, DHL’s Certified International Specialists will be able to guide you through all the customs and border regulations you’ll need to adhere with.
 In the meantime, here are some of the basics:

 Ready to start your American adventure?
 Whatever your business, our international logistics experts can help you tap into this lucrative market with minimal hassle.
 Begin your journey here.

-To find out how to reach other international markets and grow your business, check out our global e-commerce guide.
+To find out how to reach other international markets and grow your business, check out our international shipping toolkit.

 1 - Worldometers, April 2022

 2 - Statista, published January 2022

 4 - Statista, published March 2022